The Deposition is a painting of the Deposition of Christ by Peter Paul Rubens, created in 1602. The artwork was previously attributed to Van Dyck.

 The canvas has been enlarged at both sides, perhaps in order to fit it into a larger frame

-The painting embodies an extraordinary interpretation of the topic of the incarnation of the divine and human nature of Christ, which is between death and potential future life.
-All colors and shades of light are in the flesh tones.
+The painting embodies a great interpretation of the topic of the incarnation of the divine and human nature of Christ, which is between death and potential future life.
+All colors and shades of light are in flesh tones.

-The impact on Rubens by Roman sculptures is evident from the ancient altar with scenes of sacrifices, especially in the sculptural high relief of the figures.
-The dense color texture of the painting owes much later works of Titian, and the airy vibrato and gentle rhythms reminds the artworks of Correggio.
-Light, suddenly flashing in the dark area of the painting, suggests that Rubens originally competed with the chiaroscuro experiments of his modern Caravaggio.
+The impact on Rubens by Roman sculptures is evident from the ancient altar with scenes of sacrifices, especially in the high sculptural relief of the figures.
+The dense color texture of the painting owes to many later works of Titian, and the airy vibrato and gentle rhythms remind the artworks of Correggio.
+Light, suddenly flashing in the dark area of the painting, suggests that Rubens initially competed with the chiaroscuro experiments of his modern Caravaggio.